 Finish all required core courses and electives.
-If there is ever any question as to which courses to take, there are many people available to assist, such as: your advisor, the department's Graduate Advisor, the Graduate Program Assistant, or the Graduate Director.
+If there is ever any question as to which courses to take, there are many people available to assist, such as: your advisor, the Graduate Program Coordinator, or the Graduate Program Director.

 Thesis Writing